Simulation-assisted learning of open quantum systems: The Learning Framework for Parameter Identification of Lindbladians

 which follows the equation,

 and a simple bound follows,

 As a result, if the first and second order derivatives of $\mathcal{L}(\bm\theta)$ are bounded, $R'$ fulfills the Lipschitz condition.

-Meanwhile, in our learning task, the residual function is subject to approximation and statistical error.
-To incorporate these errors, we first state a generalization of the convergence result, which can be proved by following the proof in \cite{yamashita2001rate}, \begin{prop} Let $\epsilon >0.$ Suppose that the residual vector $R$ is subject to an $\epsilon$ perturbation, with $\norm{\Delta R} \leq \epsilon$, for all $\bm \theta$ in a neighborhood of $\bm \theta^*$, and assume that $\Delta R'$ is Lipschitz continuous as well.
+\bl{ Meanwhile, in our learning task, the residual function is subject to approximation error.
+To incorporate these errors, we can follow the proof in \cite{yamashita2001rate}, where the search direction at each step of the LM algorithm involves a linear least-square (LS) problem.
+Based on the classical sensitivity analysis for LS \cite{van1974stability}, an $\mathcal{O}(\epsilon)$ perturbation of $R(\bm \theta)$ and $R'(\bm \theta)$ will introduce an $\mathcal{O}(\epsilon)$ error in the iteration formula.
+Therefore we have } \begin{prop} Let $\epsilon >0.$ Suppose that the residual vector $R$ and $R'$ is subject to an $\epsilon$ perturbation, with $\norm{\Delta R} \leq \epsilon$ and $\norm{\Delta R'} \leq \epsilon$, for all $\bm \theta$ in a neighborhood of $\bm \theta^*$.
 Then the LM iterations, under the same conditions on $R$ as in the previous theorem, exhibit an approximate quadratic convergence,